 When each cell can flow harmoniously into the next moment, it is sequencing.”

-At the present time, we offer two Iyengar class on Friday and Sundays at 11am
+At the present time, we offer two Iyengar classes in the morning (one during the week and one on Sunday)

 For more information on Iyengar yoga, visit: www.bksiyengar.com